 Home comfort involves a lot more than just your thermostat.
 The air you breathe indoors is important too.
 Airborne, microscopic particles can negatively affect the quality of the air you breathe.
 In fact, the EPA states that indoor air can be 2 to 5 times more polluted than typical outdoor conditions.
 Considering we spend the bulk of our time indoors, taking steps to improve your indoor air quality is a great investment.
 With the right equipment, you can improve the air’s quality.

 Indoor air quality (IAQ) systems use filters and other sanitizing components to increase indoor air quality.
 But what equipment is right for you?
 Lakeside Heating & Air Conditioning can help.
 Our technicians can provide information on available equipment as well as repair and installation services.
 We’ll set you up with everything you need to increase your home’s indoor air quality.
-Lakeside offers the best HVAC service in and around Arvada, CO, and we’re happy to show you why.
+Lakeside offers the best products for improving indoor air quality in Arvada, CO, and surrounding areas, and we’re happy to show you why.
 Schedule an appointment today by calling us at 303-412-8015.

 How Do I Improve My Indoor Air Quality?

-Lower indoor air quality is a result of modern insulation methods.
+Lower indoor air quality, or IAQ, is a result of modern insulation methods.
 Homes are sealed much more tightly, preventing air from circulating outside.
 This greatly improves energy efficiency but can result in stagnant indoor air quality.
 Finding the right sanitizing systems will go a long way to resolve this.
 Equipment placed inside your HVAC system can effectively filter and purify the air circulating throughout your home.

 Three ways to improve indoor air is filtration, humidity control and UV germicidal light exposure.
-You may want to consider installing one or more IAQ systems for the most comprehensive results.
+You may want to consider installing one or more IAQ systems for the best results.

 UV Germicidal Lights

 Exposure to UV light can deactivate microorganisms.
 They can no longer reproduce, effectively sanitizing them.
-A UV light is particularly effective against mold and mildew as well as germs like viruses and bacteria.
+Ultraviolet germicidal light is particularly effective against mold and mildew as well as germs like viruses and bacteria.
 Using a UV germicidal lamp in your home may reduce the chance of getting sick.

 What Are the Benefits of Improving Indoor Air Quality?